cfe84/plaf/README.md

-plaf is a markdown static website generator.
+Plaf is a markdown static website generator.
 It only expects you to write documents in markdown, with minimal profile.
+It offers a search engine and password protection, everything on client side.
 Use your own folder structure, your own file names, your own style with [handlebars](https://handlebarsjs.com/) templates.
 No config files.
 No conventions.

 ## How does it work?